ChrstphrHll/npc_gen/students/Olivus Ondabrar.md

 # Olivus Ondabrar
 ---
 ### Description
-- Halfling Wizard from Aldercrown Empire
+- Halfling Wizard from Magmus Centerhold
 - 3rd year Assault student in Fiesn
-- shoulder length wavy red hair that's put up, Hazel eyes, and Tan skin
+- long wavy grey hair that's messy, Hazel eyes, and Tan skin
 - Is Prudent and Dirty, and has Wisdom as their ideal

 ### Organizations